Affiliate disclosure: This page contains affiliate links. I earn a modest commission for any purchases made through my links.

 This post has been revised and updated (March 3, 2021) based on suggestions and criticisms by Bill Johnson.
 You can read Mr. Johnson’s complete comment as well as my response in the comments below.

-A suspended ceiling is a popular choice when it comes to finishing a basement, since the panels can be removed for access to plumbing and wiring and other duct work.
-Installing one is fairly straight forward, especially once you understand how everything goes together.
+A suspended ceiling is a popular choice when it comes to finishing a basement, since it is easy to remove the panels for access to plumbing and wiring.
+Installing one is fairly straight forward, once you understand how everything goes together.

 Cross Tee: Exactly as the name implies, cross tees intersects with the main tees.
 Available in 2 foot or 4 foot lengths.

 Ceiling Panel: The ceiling panels sit in the grid created by tees and wall angles.
-There are a number of styles to choose from.
-If you need to do a lot of cutting, a random pattern will probably be best as there is less waste.
+There are two sizes (24 inch by 24 inch OR 24 inch x 48 inch) and a wide selection of styles to choose from.
+If you need to do a lot of cutting, a random, non-directional pattern will likely result in less waste.

-Other materials: Aviation snips, wire to hang the grid, nails or screws, sharp utility knife for cutting the panels, framing square, tape measure, level, etc.
+Other materials: You will also need wire to hang the grid, screws for attaching the angle to the wall, a sharp utility knife for cutting the panels, framing square, tape measure, level, string, etc.

 Installing the Wall angle

-A better way to do miter joints is to only cut a miter on one piece and overlap the other piece.
+The correct way to do inside miter joints is to only cut a miter on one piece and overlap the other piece.